FreaKzero/ddg-terminal/README.md

 Flags:
   -l [integer]: Limit Results, default 30
-  -d [1/-1]: Show Descriotions (1 or -1), default -1
+  -d Show Descriptions
-  -u [1/-1]: Show only urls
+  -u Show only urls
-  -h: Show this Help
+  -h Show this Help

 Examples:
   $ ddg applepie recipie           # Only headlines and urls
   $ ddg -l 5 javascript Promise    # Limit to 5, common programming question it will show instant answer
-  $ ddg -l 10 -d 1 blog programming  # Limit to 10, display also Descriptions
+  $ ddg -l 10 -d blog programming  # Limit to 10, display also Descriptions
-  $ ddg -l 3  -u 1 wat meme          # Limit to 3 only show urls (useful for xargs)
+  $ ddg -l 3 -u wat meme          # Limit to 3 only show urls (useful for xargs)
 ```

 ## Most common usage for me:
 This will open the first 5 searchresults automatically in your defaultbrowser
-`ddg -l 5 -u 1 stackoverflow question | xargs open`
+`ddg -l 5 -u stackoverflow question | xargs open`